cb-geo/mpm-doc/user/preprocess/ascii-mesh-particles.md

 Each node will be assigned a unique id from `0` to `nnodes -1`, and will be assigned in the order in which they appear.

-`ncells` refers to the number of nodes per element.

 `n1_1, n1_2... n1_nn` corresponds to the node ids forming each cell.
 Cell ids should be arranged in the same order as the shape functions.
 This code uses the standard GMSH order for numbering nodes in cells.